 It stimulates kidneys, bladder and heart and blood circulation.
 It also stretches inner thigh and groin muscles.

 Chair pose starts with doing a chair pose, then slowly raising the arms parallel to the ground and bending the knees to mimic a chair until thighs come almost parallel to the ground.
 Hold this pose for as long as possible and then release back to the chair pose before relaxing the body.

 This pose has more physical benefits than spiritual benefits.
 It strengthens ankles, calves, thighs and spine, reduces flat feet and stimulates the abdominal organs, diaphragm and heart.

 This is a beginner’s yoga breathing exercise.
 It can be done sitting or standing.

-It begins with placing right palm on stomach, inhaling passively and exhaling aggressively.
+It begins with placing the right palm on the stomach, inhaling passively and exhaling aggressively.
 Repeat the process for 25 to 30 times.
 Then increase the number as many as one is comfortable in.

 This exercise reduces back and neck pain, opens up chest & lungs and rejuvenates blood circulation.

 9. Bellows Breath

 This is a yoga breathing exercise for the beginners.